Demystifying Spectral Feature Learning for Instrumental Variable Regression: Solving NPIV with 2SLS

 \begin{restatable}[Sieve 2SLS with spectral features]{corollary}{ratespectral} Let \( \hat{h} \) be the 2SLS estimator from \Cref{eq:2sls_estim} using spectral features.
 Let \Cref{asst:exist,asst:dominated_joint,asst:noise_sieve} hold and \( \sigma_d^{-1} \zeta_{\varphi, \psi, d} \sqrt{(\log d)/n} = o(1) \).
 Then:

 \end{restatable} We postpone the proof to Appendix~\ref{sec:proofs_sec_2sls}.

-\textbf{The good, the bad, and the ugly.} The bound in Corollary~\ref{cor:rate_spectral_2sls} decomposes the generalization error into two terms: \emph{spectral alignment}, encoded in the approximation error \( \left\| (\Pi_{\mathcal{X},d})_\perp h_0 \right\| \), which measures how well \( h_0 \) lies in the top-$d$ singular space; and \emph{ill-posedness}, captured by the inverse singular value \( \sigma_d^{-1} \).
+\textbf{The good, the bad, and the ugly.} The bound in \Cref{cor:rate_spectral_2sls} decomposes the generalization error into two terms: \emph{spectral alignment}, encoded in the approximation error \( \left\| (\Pi_{\mathcal{X},d})_\perp h_0 \right\| \), which measures how well \( h_0 \) lies in the top-$d$ singular space; and \emph{ill-posedness}, captured by the inverse singular value \( \sigma_d^{-1} \).
 In the \emph{good} regime, \( h_0 \) lies mostly in \( \mathcal{U}_d \) and \( \sigma_d \) decays slowly, so both terms are small.
 In the \emph{bad} regime, alignment is favorable but fast spectral decay inflates the estimation error.
 In the \emph{ugly} regime, \( h_0 \) is misaligned with the top eigenspaces, so the approximation error dominates and estimation fails regardless of \( \sigma_d \) or \( n \).
+In \Cref{sec:rate_optimality}, we show that the bound in Corollary 1 is tight under a source condition and a singular value decay condition.